 For patients requiring rotator cuff surgery, Brigham and Women's Hospital (BWH) provides access to world-class orthopaedic care and staff of experienced specialists dedicated to treating shoulder injuries.
-The BWH shoulder team collaborates with specialists in the Harvard Shoulder Service, Advanced Center for Cartilage Repair, Sports Medicine and Shoulder Service, Shoulder and Sports Injuries, and Cartilage Repair Center to offer expert and innovative treatment for a broad spectrum of injuries and diseases affecting the shoulder, including treatment for impingement, joint replacement, tendon transfers, nerve injuries and labrum repair.
+The BWH shoulder team collaborates with specialists in the Harvard Shoulder Service, Advanced Center for Cartilage Repair, Shoulder and Sports Injuries and Cartilage Repair Center to offer expert and innovative treatment for a broad spectrum of injuries and diseases affecting the shoulder, including treatment for impingement, joint replacement, tendon transfers, nerve injuries and labrum repair.

 Rotator cuff surgery is performed to repair a torn tendon in the shoulder.
 The rotator cuff is a group of muscles and tendons that stabilize the shoulder joint, enabling the shoulder in move in different directions.
 When overused or injured, tendons in the rotator cuff can tear and may require surgery to repair.